ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 and that all developers are able to work efficiently.
 If a mistake is commited into the history, it's generally not too difficult to simply undo this in future commits, so don't stress about this too much 🙂

+**Round Up**

+This should have hopefully given you a good understanding of the basics for contributing.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!